ashvardanian/StringZilla/include/stringzilla/hash/README.md

 The two ends of that behaviour are visible in the benchmark, which carries `_one_short` and `_one_long` variants of every multi-state row: trimming one lane of sixteen barely moves the numbers, while stretching one lane to eight times its neighbours drags every backend down to roughly the serial rate, batched or not.

-Message length decides how much the width is worth, because each call gathers the lane states into word-major registers and scatters them back afterwards, and that cost is fixed per call rather than per block.
+Message length decides how much the width is worth, because each call exchanges the lane states into word-major registers and back again afterwards, and that cost is fixed per call rather than per block.
-At line length the sixteen-wide kernel is only about a quarter faster than the single-message SHA-NI path; by several kilobytes per lane it is more than twice as fast.
+At line length the sixteen-wide kernel is about half again as fast as the single-message SHA-NI path; by several kilobytes per lane it is more than twice as fast.

 ## Methodology